isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 They will only need to declare their manpower numbers (i.e. total number of manpower on-site and the proportion of which work part-time or shifts).

 For applicants with a CorpPass account, please login <a href="https://go.gov.sg/essentialworkers" target="_blank">here</a>.
-Thereafter, please click on the button “submit manpower”, which will be made available only for permitted business resumptions.
+Thereafter, please click on the button “submit manpower”, which will be made available only for permitted business resumption/general exemption.

 Businesses who fail to submit the manpower details within 2 weeks of resuming operations will be in breach of the COVID-19 (Temporary Measures) Act.
 First-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.